 Each superannuation fund has their own set of rules within the scope of the legislation.
 The superannuation fund will provide its members with an investment menu to choose from as well as personal life insurance solutions.
 Superannuation fund fees can vary greatly between superannuation funds and are set by the trustee of the fund.

 The next step is figuring out the purpose of your investment.
 What are you investing for and how far away is that?
 If you are saving for something where you need the money in a year or two, an aggressive portfolio is probably not the best option, as the returns over the short term for such a portfolio are very unpredictable and it might not meet your goal.
 However, if you are investing without needing to touch the money for 10 years, an aggressive portfolio may be suitable, provided you are comfortable with the short-term fluctuations.

 You then need to do some rough calculations on the level of return you need over the timeframe to meet your goal and the amount of risk with your investments you are willing to accept.
 If the expected return from the investments chosen does not meet your goal amount, you may consider increasing the risk (to hopefully achieve higher returns), or you might reduce the amount you need to reach your goal.
 Conversely, if you project that the expected return provides you more capital than you need by the date of your goal, you may consider reducing the risk in order to provide more certainty that you will meet your goal.

-Ready to grow your investments?
-Give us a call us on 1300 447 599 to make an appointment or simply leave us a message below and we will be in touch shortly.
+Simply leave us a message below and we will be in touch shortly.